benjystanton/benjystanton.github.io/src/about/index.md

 - define user needs and problems
 - help plan and analyse user research
-- share user journey maps and prototypes
+- create user journey maps and prototypes
 - do accessibility and design reviews
 - document design assets, html and css

 I’ve worked with teams of different sizes and setups, including in-house, hybrid and remote.
 I’ve led design teams, headed-up communities, and hired and mentored designers.

 I’m an advocate for accessibility and inclusive design.
 I help teams to do user research with people with access needs, and do accessibility audits.
 I’m passionate about making products and services that work for everyone.